 The Sharing Housing Perspective

-For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, you might want to consider taking the Discovering Sharing Housing webinar, which takes place on January 8, 2019 and meets once a week during the entire month.
+For anyone who has considered–for themselves or their aging parents–the shared housing option, but is unsure how to go about finding a potential home-mate, consider taking our course Sharing Housing 101.
 If the technology puts you off and you rather learn from reading, you can also purchase Sharing Housing, A Guidebook for Finding and Keeping Good Housemates and the companion guidebook.

 Moving–no matter your age–is always a stressful and expensive experience.
 Consider all your options of what you want and not what your children’s well-meaning intentions might be.